Failure to Diagnose Attorney

 The Joint Commission’s Office of Quality and Safety analyzed cases of deaths or serious injury.
 These cases ranged from 2010 to 2014.
 They found 522 cases.
 415 of which resulted in death.
 77 resulted in permanent injury or loss of function.
 Last of all, 24 required extra care, or extended stay.

 Another study by the AHRQ found that 28% of diagnostic mistakes were life-threatening.

-When medical providers rely on obvious physical symptoms and fail to conduct appropriate testing and analysis, patients can pay a steep price for treatment delays or complete failure to treat.
+Sometimes medical providers rely on obvious physical symptoms.
+They may also fail to conduct appropriate testing and analysis.
+You can pay a steep price for treatment delays or failures of treatment.